-I came across Spira International’s website on a random internet search.horespower I was intrigued by some of the designs and happily surprised that the boats could be built using construction-grade lumber.
+I came across Spira International’s website on a random internet search.
+Intrigued by some of the designs, I was happily surprised that the boats could be built using construction-grade lumber.
 The Carolinian Carolina Dory seemed to have the qualities I was looking for.
 Designer Jeff Spira notes: “The design was taken from the Grand Banks Dories after the advent of power.
 The built-in rocker hull common to a Grand Banks dory was replaced with a flat bottom which would allow the boat to plane under power.
 These boats, primarily used for fishing in the inland and near shore waters of the Carolinas, did not require a lot of horsepower to move along at a good clip.”

 I ordered the plans in electronic format.
 They included six easy-to-follow pages detailing framing measurements, chine-log and sheer-plank assembly, transom assembly, and bow specifications.
 The plans package included a bill of materials, schedule of fastenings, and an illustrated e-book about the construction of the Carolinian.
 A second e-book, the Illustrated Guide to Building a Spira International Ply-On-Frame Boat, has instructions covering wood selection, fastenings, scarf joints, epoxy, and fiberglass.